PhD Elevate Scholarship - CQUniversity and Australian Seaweed Institute Partnership

 If available, please include examples of scientific writing (e.g. published scientific articles, research reports, thesis) in the scholarship application.

-The application should be submitted by e-mail (email@example.com) no later than close of business (5 pm EST) on the 31st of January 2021.
+The application should be submitted by e-mail (email@example.com).
 The commencement date is negotiable.
 Please contact Associate Professor Andrew Irving for any questions regarding the project and flexibility options of location for initial commencement until the student can be located at CMERC, Gladstone.
 Please include in the application:

 - A letter of motivation describing your skills and research expertise,